LauraHFC/rag-app-nz-employment-law/README.md

 No user data is collected.
 All conversations are temporary and exist only in your browser session — permanently deleted when you close or refresh the page.

 ---

-## About This Project

-This project was built as a complete end-to-end RAG application — from data pipeline design through to production deployment.
-The full development lifecycle covered: ideation, research, MVP scoping, PRD, implementation, testing, deployment, and validation.

-Built solo in approximately 4 hours of active development time, with AI-assisted development (Vibe Coding).

 **Author:** Laura Cai · [Portfolio](https://linkiwise.com) · [LinkedIn](https://www.linkedin.com/in/laurahfc/)